Tony-Lew/Team_3_Project/README.md

 * Tony Lew
 * Takemi Oshiro

-## Project Topic
+## Project Overview
-Our selected topic is to analyze Citi Bike System data to determine popularity of bikes.
-The reason for the selected topic is to use machine learning to easily detect trends.
-We hope to data answers the queston if classic or electric bikes are more popular among members, non-members, and casual riders.
-The data source is CitiBike trip data that inclues trip ride history such as ride id, latitude/longitude, member status, ride type, station information, and time details.
+- Our selected topic is to analyze Citi Bike System data to determine popularity of bikes.
+- The reason for the selected topic is to use machine learning to easily detect trends.
+- The data source is CitiBike trip data that inclues trip ride history such as ride id, latitude/longitude, member status, ride type, station information, and time details.
+- We hope the data answers the queston if classic or electric bikes are more popular among members, non-members, and casual riders.
+- The data exploration phase of the project is determing if a machine learning model will answer our question.
+- The data analysis phase of this project is testing different parts of our data to see if we can see any trends.

 ## Communication Protocols
 The communication protocols for the group will be to meet after class times, one additional time outside of class, and keep up daily communication as needed via Slack.